leela-zero/leela-zero/README.md

 This will save (append) the training data to disk, in the format described below.
 Training data is reset on a new game.

+## Supervised learning

+Leela can convert a database of concatenated SGF games into a datafile suitable for learning:

+    dump_supervised sgffile.sgf train.txt

+The file format is not very space efficient so be wary of trying this with a large game collection.

 ## File format

 The training data consists of a file with the following data, all in text